-While some firms are cutting back on their festive celebrations in the face of tricky trading conditions, new research suggests many organisations are continuing to put on lavish corporate Christmas parties.
+While some firms are cutting back on their festive celebrations in the face of tricky trading conditions, new research suggests many organisations are continuing to put on lavish corporate Xmas parties.

 Event Magazine cited a survey carried out by Late Night London that showed 14 per cent of respondents have put aside £6,000 or more to celebrate in December.